parallaxsecond/parsec-book/src/parsec_client/operations/psa_algorithm.md

 - **Deterministic ECDSA signature with hashing.** This is the deterministic ECDSA signature scheme defined by [RFC 6979](https://tools.ietf.org/html/rfc6979.html).
 Uses one of the hash algorithm supported.

+When defining the permitted algorithms in a key policy, the hash-and-sign algorithms above can use the value **Any Hash** for their hash algorithm, meaning that it will allow any hash algorithm.
+This value must not be used to build an algorithm specification to perform an operation.
+It is only valid to build policies.

 ### AsymmetricEncryption algorithm